SPORTS PODIATRIST IN CHARLOTTE, NC

 Schedule an Appointment with Our Sports Podiatrist in Charlotte, NC, Today

 Give our office a call at 704-228-1350 or click here to use our convenient online appointment form.
 If you are a new patient and would like an evaluative appointment to have an overall checkup of your feet and ankles, we invite you to take advantage of our special offer and schedule your Greater Charlotte Foot & Ankle New Patient Exam.
 This consultation with Dr. Lu includes a complete physical exam of all podiatry systems, arterial & vein systems, wound or rash assessment, and a comprehensive skin analysis.
-You will also receive a bonus Gift Card to our medical nail spa!
-Contact our office for an appointment today – we can’t wait to meet you!

 As one of the area’s premier podiatry practices in Charlotte, NC, Charlotte Foot Care Associates also provides 5-star-rated foot & ankle care to patients in Steele Creek, Ballantyne & Pineville, NC, as well as Lake Wylie, Fort Mill & Tega Cay, SC.